Made with canned peaches, this Peach Crumb Cake with Yellow Cake Mix uses store bought cake mix and a simple homemade crumb topping.

 Step-by-Step Directions

-- Pour the batter into a 9X13 baking dish that's been sprayed with non-stick baking spray.
+Step 2: Pour the batter into a 9x13 baking dish greased with non-stick baking spray.
+Add the drained canned peaches, spreading them evenly throughout the batter.

 - Peach Cobbler Rolls – made with sweetened cream cheese, canned peaches and topped with biscuits, this is a “peaches and cream pie” inspired recipe.